Virginia Military Survivors & Dependents Education Program

 Click the application link below to proceed:

 Follow this process to upload the requested documents:

 - Log into your VMSDEP online application.

-- Select the plus (+) symbol to upload your additional documentation.
+- Select the green plus (+) symbol and enter the information requested.

 United Nations Peacekeeping Missions: